Stress & Memory Loss

 What Does Science Say About Stress & Memory Loss?

 I've heard many people express their concerns of eventually losing their memory as they continue to age.
-Some people swear this will definitely happen...them losing their mind and unable to care for themselves.
+Some people are confident that they will lose their memory and be unable to care for themselves.
 Why?
 I guess it's because that's the picture society has painted for us, as it relates to aging.
-People believe that memory loss comes with age and some may even obsess over the possibility of losing their memory.
+People believe that memory loss is a normal part of aging, and some obsess over this thought.
 Here's a fact that I want you to know with reference to aging and memory loss: The National Institute on Aging (NIA), says that forgetfulness is common as we age (i.e misplacing keys and not knowing where you last saw them), but other cognitive issues that have an impact on our memory are related to something more serious and are not a normal part of aging.
 Truthfully, I wouldn't focus so much on myths like memory loss being inevitable as we get older.
 Instead, I would focus on what has been scientifically proven to cause memory loss, like S-T-R-E-S-S as an example.

 According to Dr. Sudha Seshadri, experiencing stress more often than not can be detrimental to the brain and is linked to memory loss, as well as shrinkage of brain matter.
 Dr. Seshadri tested 2,000 men and women who were in their late 40's and had no presence of dementia.
 The participants were tested for memory, abstract reasoning, visual perception, and attention, in order to assess total white matter, lobar gray matter, and white matter hyper-intensity volumes.
 The results showed the presence of higher cortisol being associated with worse memory and visual perception.
 You can check out the link under Dr. Seshadri's name because I don't want this to turn into a biology class.
 I just want to make it clear that there is scientific evidence that shows one of the real causes of memory loss is related to stress.